thephez/readme-dash-core/export/markdown/core-guide-p2p-network-initial-block-download.md

-Before a full node can validate unconfirmed transactions and recently-mined blocks, it must download and validate all blocks from block 1 (the block after the hardcoded genesis block) to the current tip of the best block chain.
+Before a full <<glossary:node>> can validate unconfirmed transactions and recently-mined <<glossary:blocks>>, it must download and validate all blocks from block 1 (the block after the hardcoded <<glossary:genesis block>>) to the current tip of the best <<glossary:block chain>>.
 This is the <<glossary:initial block download>> (IBD) or initial sync.

 Although the word "initial" implies this method is only used once, it can also be used any time a large number of blocks need to be downloaded, such as when a previously-caught-up node has been offline for a long time.
 In this case, a node can use the IBD method to download all the blocks which were produced since the last time it was online.

-Dash Core uses the IBD method any time the last block on its local best block chain has a block header time more than 24 hours in the past.
-Dash Core will also perform IBD if its local best block chain is more than 144 blocks lower than its local best header chain (that is, the local block chain is more than about 6 hours in the past).
+Dash Core uses the IBD method any time the last block on its local best block chain has a <<glossary:block header>> time more than 24 hours in the past.
+Dash Core will also perform IBD if its local best block chain is more than 144 blocks lower than its local best <<glossary:header chain>> (that is, the local block chain is more than about 6 hours in the past).

 # Blocks-First